redis/redis-doc/topics/partitioning.md

 Redis Cluster
 ---

 Redis Cluster is the preferred way to get automatic sharding and high availability.
-It is currently not production ready, but finally entered beta stage, so we recommend you to start experimenting with it.
+It is generally available and production-ready as of [April 1st, 2015](https://groups.google.com/d/msg/redis-db/dO0bFyD_THQ/Uoo2GjIx6qgJ).
 You can get more information about Redis Cluster in the [Cluster tutorial](/topics/cluster-tutorial).

 Once Redis Cluster will be available, and if a Redis Cluster compliant client is available for your language, Redis Cluster will be the de facto standard for Redis partitioning.